-There were about 28,200 jobs for Transportation Inspector in 2016 (in the United States).
+In 2016, there was an estimated number of 28,200 jobs in the United States for Transportation Inspector.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Transportation Inspector by 2026.
 Due to new job openings and attrition, there will be an average of 2,900 job openings in this field each year.

 The states with the most job growth for Transportation Inspector are Alabama, Rhode Island, and Utah.
 Watch out if you plan on working in Kansas, Minnesota, or Wyoming.
 These states have the worst job growth for this type of profession.